 - Imagination with environmental influences: Once you can imagine the movement, you can start to connect it with influences and feelings.
 I can imagine the noise of the crowd, the smell of the arena, the feeling of the rough canvas and how all this affects my emotions in a fight.

 The last option has the biggest benefits in terms of self-efficacy.
-By including the imagination of environmental influences and connecting them to the senses and emotion you can stimulate a broad area of your brain.
+By including the imagination of environmental influences and connecting them to the senses and emotions you can stimulate a broad area of your brain.

 To mentally practice a move, you can use the steps I give you and adapt it to what works for you: